Home | Research | Personal Stuff | Contact | Resume

 Our paper, MetroSets: Visualizing Sets as Metro Maps, was presented at IEEEVis 2020, and published in IEEE Transactions on Visualization and Computer Graphics, which is the premier journal in visualization.
 Subsequently, we worked on empirically evaluating our system through a controlled user study.
 Our paper On the Readability of Abstract Set Visualizations describing our results and situating MetroSets in the broader ecosystem of set visualization tools was presented at IEEE PacificVis and published in IEEE TVCG.

 In recognition of my work on MetroSets, I was selected for honorable mention for the Computing Research Association's Outstanding Undergraduate Researcher Award for 2021, as well as the University of Arizona College of Science Outstanding Undergraduate Researcher Award.
+The latter award is given to only one student in the College of Science each year.